markkkx000/iot-smart-meter/README.md

 ### Thresholds Require Manual Re-enablement
 When an energy threshold is exceeded:
-1. Relay automatically turns OFF
+1. Relay automatically turns OFF via MQTT command
-2. Alert is published to MQTT topic `dev/<CLIENT_ID>/threshold/alert`
+2. Alert is published to `dev/<CLIENT_ID>/threshold/alert` (retained)
 3. **Threshold is disabled** (`enabled` set to 0)

 To re-enable monitoring, you must delete and recreate the threshold.
 This prevents: